 Screening & Diagnosis

-The National Comprehensive Cancer Network recommends that patients discuss their health history and individual risk factors with their physician to determine if lung cancer screening with a low dose CT scan is recommended.
+The National Comprehensive Cancer Network recommends that patients discuss their health history and individual risk factors with their physician to determine if lung cancer screening with a low-dose CT scan is recommended.
 This includes individuals who are in one of these groups:

-A complete physical exam and medical history should be done.
+A complete physical exam and medical history should be made.
 The exam will check for any unusual physical signs.
 A complete medical history is also important to fully understand a person’s health habits, family history, previous illnesses, and past exposure.